shashwath94/Hierarchical-Seq2Seq/README.md

 Test command - Just add the following flags for testing the model. `-test -mmi -bms 50`

 To perform a sanity check on the model, train the model on a small subset of the dataset with the flag `-toy`.
 It should overfit with a training error of 0.5.

+To bootstrap the encoder with pretrained  word embeddings use `-embed` flag.
+You should have a embeddings text file in /data/embeddings folder.

+The default evaluation metric used is word perplexity.
+To evaluate the model on word embedding metrics, run the command `python metrics.py <ground_truth txt file> <model_output txt file> <pretrained word2vec embeddings binary>`.
+The word embedding based metric is done using the pretrained word2vec trained on Google news corpus.
+Download it from <href='https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM'> here</a> and place it in /data/embeddings folder.